-2.3.
-Business Scenarios Analysis
+2.3.1.
+IPR Authoring Tool Business Scenarios Analysis

-As the deliverable D2.5 "Definition of iPRODUCE demonstration" indicates, six cMDFs represent the consumer goods from different industrial sectors (furniture, automotive, microelectronics, medical and electronics) and define sixteen business scenarios describing the application areas of the OpIS platform.
+According to the deliverable D2.5 - "Definition of iPRODUCE demonstration", initially, six cMDFs were designated to represent consumer goods from various industrial sectors, including furniture, automotive, microelectronics, medical, and electronics.
+These cMDFs outlined sixteen business scenarios that described the application areas of the OpIS platform.
+However, due to recent developments (particularly the bankruptcy of BETAFACTORY - the Danish cMDF) ,the total number of cMDFs has been reduced to five.
+Consequently, an updated version of D2.8 now includes nineteen business case scenarios, reflecting the modifications in the structure of the cMDFs.
 These business scenarios essentially analyse the functionalities which the OpIS platform offers by providing a comprehensive description on how the user will interact with the platform and the other stakeholders in order to improve the co-creation process under of the protection of a cMDF ecosystem.
 A business scenario is a complete description of a business problem, both in business and in architectural terms, which enables individual requirements to be viewed in relation to one another in the context of the overall problem.
 From the OpIS platform perspective, all the functionalities of the co-creation ecosystem are provided inside the long description of each use case of the D2.5.